Did you know that Vitamin C is an important antioxidant for fighting diabetes and other disease AND boosts our immune system?

 And does the supplement have zeathanthin, lutein, hesperetin, limonin, glutathione, and several other phytonutrients I can’t pronounce? or fiber, potassium, and folate?

 Hesperetin, for example, is in many citrus fruits high in vitamin C and helps fight cancer, heart disease, and infections.
-So, by eating the actual foods that contain vitamin C you get a load of added disease fighting nutrition.
-And that is why I choose food over pills whenever possible.
+So, by eating the actual foods that contain vitamin C you get a load of added disease fighting nutrition as a bonus!
+That is why I try to choose food first, but I am not opposed to taking a good quality supplement either.
+You just want to make sure it’s quality and not in excessive amounts.

 Let me give you a few ideas along with my top 10 winter vitamin C foods.
 I have listed them in order of highest vitamin C content: